 For dynamic and time-dependent processes occurring at rates faster than 20 ms time scales, continuous-scan is no longer useful, because the temporal Fourier frequencies become convolved with the time-dependence of the processes.
-These difficulties associated with continuousscan can be overcome with step-scan interferometry.
-Step-scan provides advantages for spectroscopic measurements of dynamic experiments where the signal is phase- or time-dependent.3
+These difficulties associated with continuous-scan can be overcome with step-scan interferometry.
+Step-scan provides advantages for spectroscopic measurements of dynamic experiments where the signal is phase-, time-, or space-dependent.3

-1.3 Step-Scan Interferometry
+1.3 Step-scan interferometry

-One of the research-grade Nicolet FT-IR spectrometers' advanced scanning capabilities is step-scan.
+One of the research-grade Thermo Scientific[TM] Nicolet[TM] iS[TM]50R FTIR spectrometers' advanced scanning capabilities is stepscan.
 In step-scan, the moving mirror moves incrementally in steps.
-Step-scan eliminates Fourier modulation interference encountered in continuous-scan FT-IR and allows measurements to be made as an explicit function of phase, time, or space.
-Typical applications of step-scan FT-IR can be classified into two primary categories: 1) phase-resolved spectroscopy (PRS) for modulation experiments, such as photoacoustic depth profiling and polymer rheo-optical characterization; and 2) time-resolved spectroscopy (TRS) for fast kinetic processes down to nanosecond time scales.
+Step-scan eliminates Fourier modulation interference encountered in continuous-scan FTIR and allows measurements to be made as an explicit function of phase, time, or space.
+Typical applications of step-scan FTIR can be classified into two primary categories: 1) phase-resolved spectroscopy (PRS) for modulation experiments, such as photoacoustic depth profiling; and 2) time-resolved spectroscopy (TRS) for fast kinetic processes down to nanosecond time scales.
 These powerful techniques have opened up new avenues for solving a variety of fundamental research and industrial problems in life sciences, chemistry, physics, materials sciences and many other fields.